docker/docs/get-started/part4.md

-This disconnects the shell from `docker-machine` created virtual machines, and allows you to continue working in the same shell, now using native `docker` commands (for example, on Docker for Mac or Docker for Windows).
+This disconnects the shell from `docker-machine` created virtual machines, and allows you to continue working in the same shell, now using native `docker` commands (for example, on Docker Desktop for Mac or Docker Desktop for Windows).
 To learn more, see the [Machine topic on unsetting environment variables](/machine/get-started/#unset-environment-variables-in-the-current-shell).

 ### Restarting Docker machines